anaelle-dev/P7P_Magisk_init_boot/README.md

 But I didn't

-But you can 100% trust me
+But you can't 100% trust me

 ### fastboot flash init_boot init_boot.img